LIHI Certificate #112 - Indian Orchard Project, Massachusetts

 The Certificate includes the following facility-specific conditions:

-- Condition 3: Should ground disturbance or removal of large trees be required during the term of this LIHI Certification that could affect habitat for bald eagles or Northern long-eared bats, the Owner shall consult with MDFW and USFWS to determine impacts to these species that may occur in the Project area.
-LIHI shall be provided copies of agency communications (e.g. approvals, denials, mitigation measures, etc.) associated with such activities.
+Condition 2: Should ground disturbance or removal of large trees be required during the term of this LIHI Certification that could affect habitat for bald eagles or Northern long-eared bats, the Owner shall consult with MDFW and USFWS to determine impacts to these species that may occur in the Project area.
+LIHI shall be provided copies of agency communications (e.g., approvals, denials, mitigation measures, etc.) associated with such activities.
 This information should be submitted as part of annual compliance submittals to LIHI.

-2021: There were no reported changes or compliance issues.
+2024: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
-For Condition 1, the project reported revisions to the flow plan were in progress.
-For Conditions 2 and 3, the project reported no requests or activities.
-For Condition 4, the project reported no activity due to Covid-19.
+For Conditions 1, 2, and 3, the project reported no activity.
+For Condition 4, the project reported that water quality monitoring planned for 2023 was postponed due to high flows and is expected to be completed in 2024.

 Certification History